fsjavier/loketable/README.md

 - Images uploaded by users should be limited in size and compressed to keep storage more efficient and allow faster downloads.

+- Split inbox messages in two: The ones about the user's own products and the ones sent about other users' products.

+- Users will be able to delete conversation from their inbox.

 ## Database Design

-The ERD has been design with Lucidchart.
+The ERD has been designed with Lucidchart.
 The database comprises three models:

 - Profile model for the users profile information.

 - Product model for the products information.

 - Favorite model acts as a bridge between users and products, allowing users to create a personalized list of favored products.

+- Conversation model for the conversations between users about a product.

+- ConversationMessage for the messages in a conversation.

 ![](documentation/readme_images/ERD_design.png)